servo/servo.org/_posts/2024-04-30-this-month-in-servo.md

 As of 2024-04-05, we now support **non-autoplay &lt;video>** (@eerii, media#419, #32001), as long as the page provides its own controls, as well as the **‘baseline-source’** property (@MunishMummadi, #31904, #31913).
 Both of these contributors started out as Outreachy participants, and we’re thrilled to see their continued work on improving Servo.

+Three of the slowest crates in the Servo build process are **mozjs_sys**, **mozangle**, and **script**, each taking over a minute to build even on a very fast machine (AMD 7950X).
+The first two compile some very large C++ libraries in their build scripts — SpiderMonkey and ANGLE respectively — and the third blocks on the first two.

+mozjs_sys now uses a **prebuilt version of SpiderMonkey** by default (@wusyong, @sagudev, mozjs#450, #31824), **cutting clean build times by over 100 seconds** on a quad-core CPU with SMT.
+On a very fast machine (see above), the savings will be more modest, at least until we [do the same for mozangle](https://github.com/servo/mozangle/pull/71#issuecomment-1878567207).

+Servo’s docs are moving to [**The Servo Book**](https://book.servo.org)!
+We’ve been working on unifying our in-tree docs and the wiki, and a very early version of this is now available.

 <!--
 - DONE sponsors
     - open collective: $1578.75, $1164/month, including $1000/month from one anonymous donor